Vicious cycles & Weinberg’s psychotherapy

 An example of a compulsive habit: Jack

 Consider the compulsive habit of one of Weinberg’s clients (1995, p.
 190).
-Jack, I call him Jack, “snapped to defend himself against even the slightest implication of criticism … and could not remember his childhood at all”.
+I’ll call him Jack.
+Jack “snapped to defend himself against even the slightest implication of criticism … and could not remember his childhood at all”.
 Weinberg asked Jack to refrain from this defensiveness.
 After forcing himself to stay silent when people criticised him, Jack had a dream in which he was a child with his family criticising him.
-Then he remembered childhood episodes when his father corrected him by ridiculing him, and his mother just smiled.
-Jack was horrified about being wrong, ridiculed and outcast.
+Then he remembered childhood episodes in which his father corrected him by ridiculing him, while his mother just smiled.
+Jack was horrified at being wrong, ridiculed, and an outcast.

-Habit: stronger argument against criticismIncreased damage with people fairly criticising him for arguing that black is white.
+Habit: more & stronger argument against criticismIncreased damage with people fairly criticising him for arguing that black is white.

 Increased dread of being wrong and out